Datatypes

 LSL float

 It is an SLua type number (floats and integers all go in the datatype number).
-SLua numbers are stored in 64 bits.
+SLua numbers are stored as 64 bit floats.

 // floats (LSL)